brighty281/brighty281/README.md

 <img align='right' alt="coding" width=400 height=300 src="https://gifdb.com/images/high/penguin-wizard-coding-q4ed18dqrms89s9o.webp">
 <p>Self-driven Full Stack Developer with a passion for learning and evolving in the tech world.
 Skilled in building powerful web applications using Python <br>with Django on the backend and React.js on the frontend.
 Always excited about exploring new technologies and improving my craft.
 An avid coder who enjoys problem-solving and creating impactful solutions.
-Currently diving <br> deeper into advanced web development techniques, aiming to grow into a more seasoned developer.
+Currently diving deeper into advanced web development techniques, aiming to grow into a more seasoned developer.
 Let's collaborate, innovate, and shape the future of tech together! </p>

 <br>